opendocsg/slw-judgments-backfill/2000_SGHC_150/report.md

 ## granted.

 17\.
-These factors were referred to and approved by the Court of Appeal in _Pearson v Chen Chien Wen Edwin_ [1991] 1 SLR 212 where Chief Justice Yong Pung How stated "(i)n particular, the chances of the appeal succeeding should be considered, as it would be a waste of time for all concerned if time is extended when the appeal is utterly hopeless".
+These factors were referred to and approved by the Court of Appeal in _Pearson v Chen Chien Wen Edwin_ <span class="citation">[1991] 1 SLR 212</span> where Chief Justice Yong Pung How stated "(i)n particular, the chances of the appeal succeeding should be considered, as it would be a waste of time for all concerned if time is extended when the appeal is utterly hopeless".

 18\.
 The application before the Court of Appeal was for an extension of time to file an appeal against an order on the division of matrimonial assets following the dissolution of a marriage.
 The appellant was aggrieved that she was not awarded $160,000 that she has received under a deed of reconciliation, but did not file her appeal in time.
 The Court dismissed her application for an extension of time to file it because she had repudiated the deed when the respondent applied to court in earlier proceedings for it to be approved.
 The Court disapproved of her inconsistency and added that when a party applies to the court for an extension of time, the application should be on grounds sufficient to persuade the court to show sympathy to him.